SFU-Archives/atom-guidelines-processing-resources/archival-description/language.md

 - Include `English` even though this applies to most our of holdings.

 Rationale:
-- This information will be included in our descriptions that are exported to multi-language union list databases.
+- This information will be included in our descriptions that may be exported to multi-language union list databases.

 ---
 ###### [<< Previous: Arrangement](arrangement.md) `|` [Next: Script of material >>](script-of-material.md)